brian91dd/api-node-challenge/README.md

 ## Configuration

-For development copy .env.example to .env.development
+For development copy .env.example to .env.development, write a slack token to SLACK_TOKEN env

 ```
-MONGODB_HOST=This is the mongodb url
-PORT=Port where the app will be running
+MONGODB_HOST=mongodb://localhost/challenge
+PORT=3000
 SLACK_TOKEN=Slack token to send messages
 ```

+if you are using docker, use this setting for MONGODB_HOST `MONGODB_HOST=mongodb://db/database-to-choose-for-dev`

 ## Running locally